Bhavy457/Hair-Transportation-Frontend/README.md

 OTHRES: The unique properties of human hair, such as its texture and thermal insulation, make it an ideal material for use in the manufacturing of stuffed toys and household items such as cushions.
 Additionally, excess human hair is commonly utilized in laboratory testing for these products.
 Moreover, mats produced using human hair have been found to be highly effective in controlling oil spills.
 The human hair industry has made significant contributions to the Indian economy and the global many big insdustries

+## TECH STACK:
-#TECH STACK HTML CSS JAVASCRIPT
+HTML CSS JAVASCRIPT

 #LABORATRY: Our company is dedicated to providing high-quality hair products to our customers.
 In order to ensure that we are meeting our customers' specific needs, we will be collaborating with small scale laboratories to conduct rigorous testing and analysis of our hair materials.
 This testing will involve evaluating the quality, texture, and other characteristics of the hair, and sorting it into distinct categories based on these attributes.
 By doing so, we will be able to offer our customers a streamlined and efficient process for ordering the precise raw materials that their company requires.
 Our commitment to quality and attention to detail in this process will enable us to continue providing exceptional hair products to our valued customers.